killer415tv/gw2-race-tournament/functionality.md

 ### Time Synchronization

-The organizer is the source of truth for time: sends SYNC_T0 and then START with an absolute t0.
+**NTP Synchronization**: Both clients and server synchronize their clocks with an NTP server to ensure accurate UTC time across all systems.

+**Race Start Timing**: The organizer sends a `t0` timestamp that represents the **future date and time** when the race will start.
+This timestamp is always in the future relative to the current time.

+**Countdown System**:
+- Clients receive the `t0` timestamp and display a **countdown timer** on their screens
+- The countdown shows the time remaining until race start based on their synchronized local clocks
+- When the countdown reaches zero (local time matches `t0`), the race automatically begins

+**Clock Offset Calculation**:
-Clients calculate offset (serverClock - clientClock) and convert their marks to race time (= clientMonotonic - clientMonotonicAtT0).
+- Clients calculate the offset between their local time and the organizer's reference time

-Avoid depending on system clock with drift: use local monotonic clock and only align with offset at t0.
+- This offset is used to convert local timestamps to race time for accurate checkpoint and position reporting
+- The system uses monotonic clocks to avoid drift issues while maintaining synchronization with the NTP reference

+**Race Time Calculation**: Race time = (local monotonic time - local monotonic time at t0) + offset

 ### Anticheat/Validation (Lightweight, no stateful backend)